 The intended fit is relaxed and there is different positive wearing ease included in both the knit and the woven versions.
 Below is a little chart to have an idea of the difference between the knit and woven versions.
 As you can observe, the knit version has less positive ease and it makes total sense.

 I first made a woven version of the Vivace Dolman (test version… toile…. muslin) in a silly stripy cotton with contrasting collar fabrics in order to asses fit and to be able to film a step by step tutorial for my sewing channel that would clearly show the main collar pieces (green) and the lining collar pieces (bright yellow).
 Having the pleat turn out off set towards the wearers’s left means that when you look down at the front with the right side of the fabric up, the pleat is pressed to the right.
-A tad confusing? not to worry, I have included the pleat in the video too 🙂 The video will be available this Friday.
+A tad confusing? not to worry, I have included the pleat in the video too 🙂

 I made a size Large, standard bust and was happy with the fit.
 The looks is very boxy due to the stiff cotton and made me convinced that the style required a very drapey woven to look and fit like I prefer.
 I chose chiffon!